2020 Festival: April 27- May 1, 2020

 CSC’s game changing educational initiative for high school students.

 HOW does it work?

-About 18 actors from our resident ensemble go into 38+ schools as teaching artists.
+Actors from Cincinnati Shakespeare's resident ensemble go into 38+ schools as teaching artists.
 Each actor is paired with one or two schools and they work WITH a group of 5-35 students over a 9 month academic year to develop and co-create interpretations of one play from Shakespeare’s 38 play canon.

 WHY do we do PROJECT38?

 The learning benefits are massive.
 Rather than just read the script and hear a lecture, students actively create, perform, make, act, write, think, solve problems, map out a plan AND learn more about the genius of Shakespeare.

 - For one school, Shakespeare comprehension grades increased 4X.